To hire a live-in caregiver, you must:

 - a person with a disability,

 - apply for a labour market opinion (LMO) from Service Canada and include the employment contract.
-Service Canada will work with Education and Skills Development Canada (ESDC) to give you an LMO.
+Service Canada will work with Employment and Social Development Canada (ESDC) to give you an LMO.

 Caregiving must be the main responsibility of the job.
 A job offer for which the main duties are house cleaning, for example, is not acceptable under the Live-in Caregiver Program (LCP).